software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Also, include the following information about the project's architecture and implementation technologies:
 >
 > 1. The project's architecture consists of three components: the database, the backend and the frontend.
 Mention these components and explain the purpose of each component.
-Also, visualize how the components communicate with each other using a [Mermaid flow diagram](https://mermaid.js.org/syntax/flowchart.html)
+Also, visualize how the components communicate with each other by implementing an [architecture diagram](https://aws.amazon.com/what-is/architecture-diagramming/).
+You can implement the diagram as a [Mermaid flow diagram](https://mermaid.js.org/syntax/flowchart.html)
 > 2. Which programming language, frameworks and major libraries are used in the _backend implementation_?
 > 3. Which _database platforms_ are used in different environments (development and production environment)?
 > 4. Which programming language, frameworks and major libraries are used in the _frontend implementation_?